 To give your dragon lily the nutrients it needs to produce its unique blooms, you should provide it with rich, organic matter or compost.
 Mixing a healthy layer into the soil during spring will give your plant the boost it needs.
 Well-balanced fertilizer will also do nicely.

 The dragon lily can cause skin irritation when touched, so be sure to wear gloves when handling it.
 It is also toxic to animals if ingested.
 However, animals do not typically approach this plant due to its noxious smell.

 Propagating Dragon Lily Plants

 Because the dragon lily grows from tubers, propagating is simple and most often done by division.
-It is best to do this in either the spring or fall.
+It also self-seeds and produces offsets.
+It is best to divide the plant in either the spring or fall.
 Before you begin, make sure to wear gloves, as this plant is known to cause skin irritation.
 Here is how to propagate dragon lily plants: